Moving Beyond Your Mission, Vision and Values to Build Your Brand

 Start by listening to your audiences—not just what they say about your programs, but how they feel about their experience with your organization.
 The language they use to describe their connection to your work should inform your brand messaging.

 Want to develop brand messaging that creates emotional connection?
-Let's connect to explore how audience insights can inform your nonprofit's brand strategy, shannon@makeprogressstrategies.com.
+Let's connect to explore how audience insights can inform your brand strategy, shannon@makeprogressstrategies.com.